Image collage by Courtney Nicholas.

 They found most companies to be immature and unsophisticated, all of them competing under the looming threat of federal law in a fragmented market with no real standards, poor marketing, and terrible branding.
 “There were no institutional players.
 No Wall Street, no banks, no private equity, no venture capital.
 And yet annual revenues were still $18 to $40 billion, with rapid growth.”

 Privateer has already raised more than $5 million in capital, though that may prove the easy part.
 The real trick will be spending it wisely.
-So far they've made only one acquisition, a Yelp-like application called Leafly that allows users to rate marijuana businesses, comment on their favorite pot strains, browse dispensary menus, and interact socially.
+So far they've made only one acquisition, a Yelp-like application called Leafly that allows users to rate marijuana businesses, comment on their favourite pot strains, browse dispensary menus and interact socially.

 They're currently seeking additional brands with a mainstream aesthetic that can become trusted advisors for consumers.
 The kind of companies that will help ensure Washington and Colorado's experiment with legal pot proves successful.
 In fact, Kennedy says his investors are as motived to end the “ridiculous” War on Weed as they are to make a profit, and he for one sees no potential conflict in Privateer pursuing a financial return and a social return simultaneously.